SGSSSonline/text-analysis-summer-school-2025/README.md

 ## Acknowledgements

-I am grateful to the Scottish Graduate School of Social Sciences (SGSSS) for funding and organising this course.
+I am grateful to the Scottish Graduate School of Social Science (SGSSS) for funding and organising this course.

 ## Further information